iLib-js/ilib-webpack-loader/README.md

-# ilib-webpack-plugin
+# ilib-webpack-loader

-Repo to hold the plugin and loader for ilib so that anyone can use it in their own webpack config
+Repo to hold the loader for ilib so that anyone can use it in their own webpack configuration.